inakiam/fractale/README.md

 This numerical adress system is used because it gives every part of the equation a unique address.
 This means you can refer to term 1 - "z" and term 2.1.0 (also "z") separately.
 This grants you total fine control over the contents of the formula.

 To animate the fractal, you transform the formula over time.
 In the future, cuesheet files will be supported for this.
-For the time being, do so by using the AddAnim function.
+For the time being, do so by using the addAnim function.
 The format for this function is a string containing the address of the term you want to alter, and a list of tuples containing the specifications for the alterations.

-The tuples are formatted as follows:
+Ex: addAnim("3.1", [ ("z",0,0,1) , ("c/z",0,1,5) , ... , (z^log(z),1,9971,20000 ] )

-(term, interpolationMethod, startTime, endTime)
+The tuples are formatted as follows: (term, interpolationMethod, startTime, endTime)

 The term is just a string containing what you want the element to change to.

 The interpolation method is how you want Fractale to transform the term into the other.
 Two methods are presently supported - linear, and trigonometric.
-THese are discussed in detail at the end of this segment.
+These are discussed in detail at the end of this segment.

 The start time tells fractale when it should start the transformation.
 The start time of at least *one* transformation in your animation must be zero, for now. (actually, it doesn't, but unless you want to waste time and compute resources, should make sure to do this so fractale doesn't render the same fractal 30 times in a row)